Examine Bottlenecks on GPU Roofline Chart

 - L3 cache roof: Represents the maximal bandwidth of the L3 cache for your current graphics hardware.
 Measured using an optimized sequence of load operations, iterating over an array that fits entirely into L3 cache.

-- SLM cache roof: Represents the maximal bandwidth of the Shared Local Memory for your current graphics hardware.
+- SLM cache roof: Shared local memory (SLM).
+Represents the maximal bandwidth of the SLM for your current graphics hardware.
 Measured using an optimized sequence of load and store operations that work only with SLM.

-- GTI roof: Represents the maximum bandwidth between the GPU and the rest of the SoC.
+- GTI roof: Graphics technology interface (GTI).
+Represents the maximum bandwidth between the GPU and the rest of the system on a chip (SoC).
 This estimate is calculated via analytical formula based on the maximum frequency of your current graphics hardware.

-- DRAM roof: Represents the maximal bandwidth of the DRAM memory available to your current graphics hardware.
+- DRAM roof: Dynamic random-access memory (DRAM).
+Represents the maximal bandwidth of the DRAM memory available to your current graphics hardware.
 Measured using an optimized sequence of load operations, iterating over an array that does not fit in GPU caches.

-- HBM roof: Represents the maximum bandwidth of HBM memory available to your current graphics hardware.
+- HBM roof: High bandwidth memory (HBM).
+Represents the maximum bandwidth of HBM memory available to your current graphics hardware.
 Measured using an optimized sequence of load operations iterating over an array that does not fit indiscrete GPUcaches.

 Explore Kernel Performance at Different Memory Levels